 Within the model, we pay homage to lots of Dahl’s other books by featuring hidden ‘easter eggs’ within the design such as the giant peach from James and The Giant Peach, Wonka chocolate bars from Charlie and The Chocolate Factory and a tortoise from Esio Trot.
 You’ll have to watch the ‘making of’ film to see what other items we managed to include!

 The entire model was completed in five weeks just before the UK wide lockdown began in March.
-It was tough going but the NFTS Model Makers are half way through their one year diploma so by now are very organised, work well as a team and more than rose to the challenge.
-The display is currently taking pride of place within the NFTS Model Making Workshop in Beaconsfield and once we are back at the School we hope to showcase it as widely as possible.”
+It was tough going but the NFTS Model Makers are half way through their one year diploma so by now are very organised, work well as a team and more than rose to the challenge."

 Watch how the Model Making students created the model by watching The Writing Hut, the Tunnel and The Fox below.

-If you are keen to follow in our students’ footsteps and enhance your career in the field of professional model or prop making for animation, click here.
+If you are keen to follow in our students’ footsteps and enhance your career in the field of professional model or prop making for animation, visit the Model Making course page.

 More content you may be interested in...